montagestudio/firefly/README.md

 ### Starting

 Run `npm start`.
 This sets up the docker swarm and runs each service.
+The first run can take 20+ minutes as Docker must download requisite images and build the project container image.
+After the first build these images are cached and running should take no more than 30 seconds.

 If you are running locally, you must run `NODE_ENV=development npm start` instead to disable https redirection.
 This will become unnecessary once we add a consistent process for adding self-signed certificates.

-There is currently a bug with the load-balancer that causes it to be up and running too early.
-As a result it thinks other services (e.g. login) are down.
-In order to fix this, you must `docker exec CONTAINER_ID service haproxy restart` after `npm start`.
-CONTAINER_ID is the id of the load-balancer container and can be found with `docker container ls`.

 You can then access the server at http://local-aurora.montagestudio.com:2440/. local-aurora.montagestudio.com is an alias for localhost.